Ayesh/WordPress-oEmbed-Plus/readme.txt

  - Add `https://www.facebook.com/watch/?v=<ID>` URL pattern to supported video URL patterns.
  - Allow setting Facebook App ID and secret with a [constant in `wp-config.php` file](https://php.watch/articles/wordpress-facebook-instagram-oembed#wp-config).

+**1.4**

+ - Add an option to completely hide the admin UI by setting `OEMBED_PLUS_HIDE_ADMIN_UI` PHP constant in `wp-config.php` file.
+ - Code styling clean-up.
+ - The minimum required PHP version is changed to 7.1 from PHP 7.3.
+It's strongly suggested to use more recent and supported PHP versions nonetheless.